BoxSpace-fantom/website/README.md

     sell(uint boxId, uint256 tokenSellAmount) external

 The sell function allows a user to sell a specific amount of tokens belonging to the specified box ID.
 The function first calculates the sell ratio and then loop over all the tokens in the box to calculate the selling amount.
-If the token is not ETH, the tokens are swapped to ETH using Uniswap and then the total ETH is trasnfered to the user.
+If the token is not FTM, the tokens are swapped to FTM using Uniswap and then the total FTM is trasnfered to the user.

 Parameters:
 | Name | Type | Description |